Board of Directors

 Peter Darby, House 1983, Second Vice President

-Peter is chair of the US Capitol Page Alumni Association’s Events Committee and leads the planning of regional alumni events and activities across the US and the upcoming 2016 Homecoming in Washington DC.
+Peter is chair of the US Capitol Page Alumni Association’s Events Committee and leads the planning of Homecoming and the regional alumni events and activities across the US.
 Peter is married to Michele who is an attorney and serves as legal counsel for Fidelity Investments and both love to travel and enjoy entertaining with many friends, colleagues and family both at home and when traveling.

 Michael Esposito, Senate 1984, Secretary